espressif/esp-idf/docs/en/api-guides/build-system.rst

 See :example:`custom_bootloader/bootloader_override` for an example of overriding the default bootloader.

-Similarly to regular applications, it is possible to include external components, not placed in `bootloader_component`, as part of the bootloader build thanks to the CMake variable ``BOOTLOADER_EXTRA_COMPONENT_DIRS``.
-It can either refer to a directory that contains several components, either refer to a single component.
+Similarly to regular applications, it is possible to include external components, not placed in `bootloader_component`, as part of the bootloader build thanks to the build property ``BOOTLOADER_EXTRA_COMPONENT_DIRS``.
+It can either refer to a directory that contains several components, or refer to a single component.
 For example:

     include($ENV{IDF_PATH}/tools/cmake/project.cmake)

-    set(BOOTLOADER_EXTRA_COMPONENT_DIRS "/path/to/extra/component/")
+    idf_build_set_property(BOOTLOADER_EXTRA_COMPONENT_DIRS "/path/to/extra/component/" APPEND)

     project(main)